401KCoin/Masternode-Setup-Guide/README.md

 ***

 ***Step 7***
-* Paste the code below into the Bitvise terminal then press enter (it will just go to a new line)
+* Paste the codes below into the Bitvise terminal then press enter (it will just go to a new line)

 `wget https://raw.githubusercontent.com/401KCoin/Script/master/setup.sh`

 `chmod 755 setup.sh`
 ***